pedrojunqueira/da-100/README.md

 		- No prerequisites exist for creating a Python visual, so you can start right away in Power BI Desktop by selecting the Python visual icon in the Visualizations pane
 		- To create a visual the process is the same as describe above for R

-	- Python and R visuals do not interact and are not dynamic and the out of the box chart in PBI
+	- Python and R visuals do not interact and are not dynamic like the out of the box chart in PBI
 	- Python packages supported in PBI [service](https://docs.microsoft.com/en-us/power-bi/connect-data/service-python-packages-support)
 		- matplotlib
 		- numpy